blaiszik/microstack/README.md

 ### The Analysis Pipeline

-When you run `analyze Cu 100`, the following steps occur:
+When you run `microstack simulate "Cu 100"`, the following steps occur:

 ```
 ┌─────────────────────────────────────────────────────────────────┐